Making the Best of Small Spaces

 I am somewhat of an expert on small spaces.
-My husband and I live in a two bedroom apartment.
-Before 2022, our spare room was just that, a spare room/catch all for everything that did not have a place.
-A midst the pandemic, while both of us were working from home (pre Control the Chaos days) this "catch-all" spare room needed to be turned into a shared home office.
+My husband and I live in a two-bedroom apartment.
+Before 2022, our spare room was just that, a spare room/catch-all for everything that did not have a place.
+In a midst of the pandemic, while both of us were working from home (pre-Control the Chaos days) this "catch-all" spare room needed to be turned into a shared home office.

-As we went about making the space functional for us both, we came to the realization that we had accumulated a lot of stuff over the years that was never used or no longer fit our style.
+As we went about making the space functional for us both, we realized that we had accumulated a lot of stuff over the years that were never used or no longer fit our style.
 Thus the decluttering phase commenced.

 After a few days (and a couple of disagreements) we had accomplished the unthinkable.
 The room that was once a dumping ground for items was transformed into a home office/spare room for guests.

 How did we do you ask?
 Take a look at these three simple steps we used that can help transform any tiny space into a functional and practical part of your home!

 Step One: Value v.
 Clutter

 When decluttering a space in your home, take a step back and survey all of the items you have accumulated over time.